millcityrunner/serialize/README.md

 # var5 is not optional, therefore a default value cannot be set

 ```
-**Note: The schema's of a SerialJ are not validated until a dataset is passed into the Class, therefore improper schema definitions are acceptable, but will fail to build.**
+**Note: The schema's of a Serialize are not validated until a dataset is passed into the Class, therefore improper schema definitions are acceptable, but will fail to build.**